cfw-guide/dsi.cfw.guide/docs/ro_RO/uninstalling-unlaunch.md

----
-title: Dezinstalarea Unlaunch
+# Dezinstalarea Unlaunch
----

 ::: danger

-**Instalarea sau dezinstalarea a Unlaunch poate cauza un brick la întâmplare!
-Ai fost avertizat!**
+**Installing or uninstalling Unlaunch may randomly brick your console!
+You have been warned!**

 :::

-**ATENȚIE:** O dezinstalare Unlaunch poate cauza consolei Nintendo DSi un brick.
+**WARNING:** An uninstall of Unlaunch may brick your Nintendo DSi.
 Aici sunt câteva cazuri despre motivul pentru care vrei să dezinstalezi Unlaunch dar cu soluți care nu necesită dezinstalare.

 - **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch.html) using the new instructions.
 Acestea conțin acum instrucțiuni privind modul de schimbare a fundalului
-- **Am o problemă cu Unlaunch sau consola mea după instalare:** Pagina de [Troubleshooting](troubleshooting.html#unlaunch) îți va explica cum să rezolvi multe probleme pe care le ai
+- **I'm having an issue with Unlaunch or my console after installing it:** The [Troubleshooting](troubleshooting.html#unlaunch) page will explain how to fix many issues you may have

 ::: warning